madetech/blog/posts/iaas_vs_paas_what_weve_learned.md

 Day-to-day, you're unlikely to see significant difference between IaaS and PaaS for a typical application at runtime.
 That said, as PaaS is further away from the 'tin', in much the same way as comparing physical and virtualised hardware, you're going to see some loss.

+The noisy-neighbour problem, where other workloads on the same public PaaS provider can adversely affect your application's performance, manifest themselves in much the same way as they do on public IaaS providers.
+On IaaS you have the option to use larger instance types, which often means you end up with dedicated access to an underlying physical machine, leaving you no neighbours to contend with.

 Round 1: IaaS.
 But not by much.